liaobnb/ovs/README.rst

 ---------------------

 ..
-Open vSwitch is a multilayer software switch licensed under the open source OVS 是一个开源的多层软件交换机。目的是，部署一个高质量的可创造性的交换机平台， 能够支持标准的接口管理和开放的转发函数，以实现可编程的扩展和控制。
+Open vSwitch is a multilayer software switch licensed under the open source pache 2 license.
-..
-Apache 2 license.
 Our goal is to implement a production quality switch platform that supports standard management interfaces and opens the forwarding functions to programmatic extension and control.
    Open vSwitch is well suited to function as a virtual switch in VM environments.